goingnowhere/malfare-protocols/protocols/en/007/index.md

  * Be in-good standing with the community;
  * Be indemnified for their actions whilst on duty, by Nowhere (Europe) Ltd.;
+ * Be experienced (five or more years) as a participant;
- * Be experienced (five or more years) as a participant to any Burning Man related event;
+ * Be experienced (five or more years) as a participant at any authorized Burning Man related event and having attended at least two Nowhere festivals in the past;
  * Have served as a lead in the past for greater than three years;
  * Be as objective as possible, without being emotional;
  * Put aside religious, conscientious, and personal ethical views whilst on-duty;